Vaish1401/stayvista-booking-app/README.md

-# Travel Vista - A Booking Site
+# StayVista - A Booking Site

 ## Technologies Used